cheneygame/QT_xmlToBinary/README.md

 # QT_xmlToBinary
-produce the binary files by xml config, dev on the QT framework
+produce excel data to the binary files by xml config, dev on the QT framework